JasonMortonNZ/Jinput/readme.md

 ## Installation

-1. Add a new entry into the the `require: {}` array of the composer.json file in the root of your Laravel 4 project.
+1. Add a new entry into the `require: {}` array of the composer.json file in the root of your Laravel 4 project.
 It should look something like this:

 `"require": {